My Plantiful Cooking

 Ingredients needed like flour, oats, applesauce, maple syrup and almond butter on a grey background.

-• Oat flour - If you do not have any on hand, make your own by blending up some oats in a blender or food processor until finely ground.
+• Oat flour - If you do not have it on hand, make your own by blending some oats in a high-speed blender or food processor until it turns into flour.
+Do not use steel cut oats in this recipe; save it for my steel cut oats cookies instead.

 🔪How to make

-Preheat oven to 180C/350F.
-Line a baking tray with parchment paper.
+Unbaked cookies in a baking tray lined with parchment paper.

-Using a large trigger cookie dough scoop or spoon, scoop out 3-4 tablespoons of batter onto baking tray, leaving some space between them.
-You should get about 8-9 cookies.
-Gently flatten them out using the back of a spoon.
+1. Step 3: Using a large cookie dough scoop or spoon, scoop out 3-4 tablespoons of batter per cookie on a baking tray.
+Flatten them using the back of a spoon.

-Collage showing before and after baking cookies in a baking tray lined with parchment paper.
+Baked applesauce cookies on a baking tray lined with parchment paper.

 ✔Helpful tips

-• Gently flatten down your cookie dough before baking.
-As these vegan applesauce cookies are made without butter, they will not expand much after baking.
+• Flatten cookies before baking - These applesauce cookies are made without butter, so they will not spread much after baking.

 Plate filled with cookies with ramekin filled with chocolate chips, sea salt and jug of milk beside.